Adrien-LUDWIG/100-days-of-code/log.md

 - Solved LeetCode Daily challenge
 - Read about Matrix Exponentiation
 - Created a PR for the new exercise on Exercism

+## Day 18: October 29, 2023

+- Solved LeetCode Daily challenge
+- Read about Combinatorics
+- Created a PR for a new Racket exercise on Exercism
+- Ported the exercise generator from the Common Lisp track to generate exercises for the Racket track